 The importance of screen recording has been rising ever since the internet became the number one platform for capturing and sharing knowledge.
 Tech companies use screen capturing to create tutorials for their products, students attending online courses use it to record online lectures for future reference and there are countless other uses.
 No surprise many developers around the world are now investing in developing their own version of screen recorders and luckily we, users, have now a wide range of programs to choose from based on our needs.
 The two most popular pieces of software for recording your screen are Greenshot Screen Recorder and Snagit.
 Greenshot is a free and open source program for Windows, available for anyone to use, but mainly aimed at developers and project managers.
-On the other hand, Snagit capture is available for both Windows and Mac users and it is easy to use interface makes it suitable for virtually anyone.
-In the article below, Greenshot and Snagit will be compared in terms of a number of different aspects, which will help you decide the Greenshot versus Snagit debate as to which of the two is better for recording.
-On top of that, a compact comparison table will be constructed for you so that you can clearly see the two programs set side-by-side.
+On the other hand, Snagit is available for both Windows and Mac users and the easy to use interface makes it suitable for virtually anyone.
+Here is a Greenshot vs Snagit comparison in terms of a number of different aspects, which will help you decide which one is better for recording.

 Greenshot is a free open source software that is easily downloadable and the installation goes quite smoothly as well.
 The program itself does not take up much memory compared to other programs of similar quality and the good news is that the developers have recently released the software for Mac users as well.
 Greenshot lets you capture any area of your screen and lets you switch between different recording modes using customizable hotkeys.
 Greenshot is light on resources, but if you are a user that does not require advanced recording and editing options, this piece of software will fulfill all your basic needs.